occipital/django-content-settings/docs/settings.md

 make check of the current checksum before saving data in django admin.
 If the page is opened for too long, and someone change any settings between page is opened and submited - changes wouldn't be applied.

+### `CONTENT_SETTINGS_CHAIN_VALIDATE`

+*default: True*

+the settings can be connected with each other through the template types or one setting is included into validation of another setting.
+With having a chain `CONTENT_SETTINGS_CHAIN_VALIDATE = True` the system validates all of the py values before applying a new value.

 ## Other

 ### `CONTENT_SETTINGS_VALUES_ONLY_FROM_DB`